renderpci/dedalo/docs/config/config.md

 	DEDALO_STRUCTURE_LANG	`string`

-	This parameter define the default language that the ontology will use as main language.
+	This parameter defines the default language that the ontology will use as main language.
 The ontology (abstracted structure) is the definition of areas, sections, fields, connections between data and definition models.
-All terms used in the ontology can be translated to any language, but this main language define here will be use as mandatory language, if Dédalo is configured in other language that is not defined in the ontology translations Dédalo will do a fall back to this main language, if these main language is not present, Dédalo will use any other language to show the interface and explanations.
+All terms used in the ontology can be translated to any language, but this main language defined here will be use as mandatory language, if Dédalo is configured in other language that is not defined in the ontology translations Dédalo will do a fall back to this main language, if these main language is not present, Dédalo will use any other language to show the interface and explanations.

 	This parameter do not define the main data language, it only affect to the Dédalo interface and definitions in the ontology.